percona/pbm-docs/docs/usage/delete-backup.md

 1. You can only delete a backup that is not running (has the “done” or the “error” state).
 To check the backup state, run the [`pbm status`](../reference/pbm-commands.md#pbm-status) command.

-2. To ensure oplog continuity for [point-in-time restore](pitr-tutorial.md), the `pbm delete-backup` command deletes any backup(s) but for the following ones:
+2. To ensure oplog continuity for [point-in-time restore](pitr-tutorial.md), the `pbm delete-backup` command deletes any backup(s) except the following:

-    * A backup snapshot that can serve as the base for any point in time recovery and has point-in-time recovery time ranges deriving from it.
+    * A backup snapshot that can serve as the base for any point-in-time recovery and has point-in-time recovery time ranges deriving from it.
 To delete such a backup, first [delete the oplog slices](#delete-oplog-slices) that are created  after the `restore-to time` value for this backup.

     * The most recent backup if point-in-time recovery is enabled and there are no oplog slices following this backup yet.

     To illustrate this, let’s take the following `pbm list` output:

-    ```
+    ```{.bash .no-copy}
     Backup snapshots:
       2022-10-05T14:13:50Z <logical> [restore_to_time: 2022-10-05T14:13:55Z]
       2022-10-06T14:52:42Z <logical> [restore_to_time: 2022-10-06T14:52:47Z]